terzicaglar/Pixy/README.md

 <img width="150" alt="pixy_alpha" src="https://user-images.githubusercontent.com/3480398/163027801-21a4724c-6d20-4d6a-bd38-42d3cba5bec3.PNG">

-Create pixel based drawings using PiXY!
+# Create pixel based drawings using PiXY!

 PiXY is a drawing tool inspired by [ROBO](http://www.cs.bilkent.edu.tr/~david/robo.htm), a program that helps to teach basic computer engineering concepts to freshmen CS students, developed by [David Davenport](http://www.cs.bilkent.edu.tr/~david/david.html).

 What you can do using PiXY is very basic, you can color pixels in the given grid one by one and eventually create some art.
 You can go to a desired pixel either using its row and column coordinates or you can move one pixel at a time using eight directional movement.
 After reaching to the desired pixel, you can paint that pixel with a color or clear it.
 These are all the things you can do using predefined commands for coloring pixels.

+# Example 1 - Two-colored Line

 If we want to draw a blue and red line from $(4,2)$ to $(4,7)$, we should write commands like this: